fcamara7/GeneidTRAINerDocker/TrainingGeneid.md

 g) include sequences that overlap with the database proteins above over at least **90%** of their length  **(recommended)**

-# 2.0 DESCRIPTION OF TRAINING SCRIPT (GeneidTRAINer.pl)
+# 2.0 DESCRIPTION OF TRAINING SCRIPT (GeneidTRAINer4Docker.pl)

 ## 2.1 INPUT OPTIONS